Guillerbr/Tupan/Readme.md

 ## Use Sql DataBase- Mysql and PostgreSql
-     Two packages were used for SQL database,they are ORMs, **sequelize** and **pg** modules. in /config/config.json
+     Two packages were used for SQL database,they are ORMs, sequelize and pg modules. in /config/config.json
      Change the credentials to those in your database mysql.

-## Use Mongo DataBase
+## Use MongoDB DataBase
-     in .env file
+     In .env file
      Change the credentials to those in your database mongodb.
      Change to your collection name.
+     Module ORM Mongoose.

-## Roles ACL-RBAC accesscontrol lib module Accesscontrol
+## Roles ACL-RBAC (accesscontrol) lib module Accesscontrol

-     in /server/roles.js
+     In /server/roles.js
-     We can configure the crud access level rules per user.
+     We can configure the access level rules per user.
-     Admin user type has to control CRUD over system.
+     Roles such as Admin and Manager may have system privileges.

 ## Use 2fa TOTP token module Speakeasy- Google Authentication Client